DmitryOlshansky/kasper/about.md

 ## Philosophy

-The world is too simple to believe it.
+* The world is too simple to believe it.

-God is what you make it.

-I bet *it* all started as a sick *joke*...
-Humor is harmful like that.

-Two good brains is all *it* takes.
+* Two good brains is all *it* takes.

-Scratch any cynic and you will find a disappointed idealist.
-(George Carlin)

-Whether you believe you can do a thing or not, you are right.
+* Whether you believe you can do a thing or not, you are right.
 (Henry Ford)

-We become what we do.
+* We become what we do.
 (Pierre Gauthier)

 ## Things I do